Bateyjosue/git-exercise/README.md

 ➜  bundle-exercise git:(dev) ✗ git add about.html
 ➜  bundle-exercise git:(dev) ✗ git stash save "About"
-Saved working directory and index state On dev: About
+Saved working directory and index state On dev: About ➜  bundle-exercise git:(dev) touch team.html
+➜  bundle-exercise git:(dev) ✗ code team.html
+➜  bundle-exercise git:(dev) ✗ git status
+On branch dev
+Your branch is up to date with 'origin/dev'.

+Untracked files:
+  (use "git add <file>..." to include in what will be committed)
+        team.html

+nothing added to commit but untracked files present (use "git add" to track) ➜  bundle-exercise git:(dev) ✗ git add .
+➜  bundle-exercise git:(dev) ✗ git status
+On branch dev
+Your branch is up to date with 'origin/dev'.

+Changes to be committed:
+  (use "git restore --staged <file>..." to unstage)
+        new file:   team.html

+➜  bundle-exercise git:(dev) ✗ git stash save "Team"
+Saved working directory and index state On dev: Team
 ```